 - Computer/iPads (throughout the year)

 The Kindergarten curriculum integrates many outdoor educational experiences from hearing a Bible story out on the top of the mountain, to experiencing what life was like long ago.
-The Kindergarteners even learn about apples using the trees growing right on our own property.
+The kindergarteners learn about apples, using the trees growing right on our own property.
 Children interact with Creation as part of their learning.